magnet-tn/dwa15-fall2016-notes/03_Laravel/29_Using_Authentication.md

 Then, if you successfully login, you'll be sent back to `http://localhost/books/create`.

 ## Restricting routes to guests only
 In the above examples we restricted routes to logged in users.

-On the flip side, you may also want to restrict routes so that only &ldquo;guests&rdquo; (i.e. non-logged in users) can see them.
+On the flip side, you may also want to restrict routes so that only guests (i.e. non-logged in users) can see them.

 For example, if your user is already logged in, you don't want them to be able to visit `http://localhost/login` or `http://localhost/register`